Stein Variational Uncertainty-Adaptive Model Predictive Control: Results

-We compare our Stein Variational uncertainty-adaptive Model Predictive Control to the following three comparative baselines: \begin{enumerate} \item \textbf{Ensemble Model Predictive Control (EMPPI) \cite{Abraham_2020,lowrey2019planonlinelearnoffline}. } Performs task-agnostic, stochastic optimization by sampling control sequences and propagating them across an ensemble of model parameters, but does not explicitly prioritize task-relevant uncertainty in the parameter space. \item \textbf{Standard Distributionally Robust Control \cite{kuhn2025distributionallyrobustoptimization,liu2025datadrivendistributionallyrobustoptimal}. } Computes controls against a worst-case distribution within an ambiguity set, yielding conservative policies that ignore task-dependent parameter sensitivities. \item \textbf{Standard MPC. } Standard MPC solves the finite-horizon optimal control problem using a nominal parameter estimate, ignoring uncertainty in the system dynamics during control synthesis. \end{enumerate} All experiments are initialized by sampling parameters from a bounded \emph{uniform} distribution.
-Each example is evaluated over $32$ trials with different sampling seeds that initialize the parameters $\{ \theta^i\}_{i=0}^N$, where we set $N=5$.
-For all experiments, we utilize a Radial Basis Function (RBF) unless otherwise stated, where the kernel is modeled as, $ k(\theta,\hat{\theta})=\exp (-\|\theta-\hat{\theta}\|^2/h)$ where $h$ is a tunable bandwidth parameter, which we fix at $h=1$.
-Across all experiments, we fix the design parameter in Eq. \ref{eq:softdro} as $\gamma = 0.5$.
+We compare our Stein Variational uncertainty-adaptive Model Predictive Control to the following three comparative baselines: \begin{enumerate} \item \textbf{Ensemble MPC (EMPPI) \cite{Abraham_2020,lowrey2019planonlinelearnoffline}.} Samples control sequences and propagates them across a parameter ensemble via task-agnostic (uniform random) sampling. \item \textbf{Standard DRO \cite{kuhn2025distributionallyrobustoptimization,liu2025datadrivendistributionallyrobustoptimal}.} Optimizes the ambiguity-set objective \eqref{eq:minmax_original} against a worst-case parameter distribution. \item \textbf{Standard MPC.} Solves the finite-horizon problem with the nominal parameter, ignoring parametric uncertainty. \end{enumerate} Each example is evaluated over $32$ trials with different seeds initializing the particles $\{\theta^i\}_{i=1}^{N} \sim \mathcal{U}(\theta_{\min}, \theta_{\max})$.
+Unless otherwise stated, we use the RBF kernel $k(\theta,\hat{\theta}) = \exp(-\|\theta-\hat{\theta}\|^2/h)$ with bandwidth $h = 1$.

+\emph{Computational cost.} Per planning cycle, our method requires $N$ parallel trajectory rollouts to evaluate $\delta\mathcal{L}(\tau,\theta^i)$ per SVGD update, each requiring $\mathcal{O}(N^2 n_\theta)$ kernel evaluations, where $n_\theta=|\theta|$, for a total per-cycle complexity of $\mathcal{O}(N t_h + N^2 n_\theta)$, compared with $\mathcal{O}(t_h)$ for nominal MPC and $\mathcal{O}(N t_h)$ for EMPPI.
+The rollouts dominate and parallelize identically to EMPPI's ensemble, so the SVGD loop adds only marginal overhead for small $N$.
+Measured per-cycle solve times are reported in Table~\ref{tab:timing}, and all methods remain within the receding-horizon replanning budget.